g-andrade/erlchronos/README.md

 `erlchronos` provides a [`gen_server`](http://erlang.org/doc/man/gen_server.html) wrapper, `ticked_gen_server`,
-that allows one to more easily manage triggering and dealing with ticks at regular intervals by specifying a new callback, `handle_tick/3`.
+that allows one to more easily manage triggering and dealing with ticks at regular intervals by specifying two new callbacks, `tick_duration/2` and `handle_tick/4`.

 It also does away with the usual [`erlang:send_after/3`](http://www.erlang.org/doc/man/erlang.html#send_after-3), [`timer:send_interval/2`](http://erlang.org/doc/man/timer.html#send_interval-2), etc. approaches, instead relying